petermcguire/uclimate-express/README.md

 # uclimate-express
-uClimate service written in Node.js Express.js.
+uClimate service written in Node.js and Express.js.

 uClimate (Micro Climate) is a platform for receiving climate sensor information, storing it and making it available for static and streaming purposes.